StackVista/stackstate-docs/setup/agent/k8s-custom-registry.md

 ## Copying images to another registry

-This section describes how to copy the images used by the Rancher Observability Agent to another registry.
+This section describes how to copy the images used by the SUSE Observability Agent to another registry.
 The images are listed in the [Images](#images) section.

 ### Prerequisites